intel/intel-extension-for-transformers/examples/huggingface/pytorch/text-generation/quantization/README.md

 > Disable semi-compiler to avoid accuracy regression for mpt and neural-chat-v1-1 models, other > models don't need it.
 > `export _DNNL_DISABLE_COMPILER_BACKEND=1`

-> Note: if `ImportError: /lib64/libstdc++.so.6: version ``GLIBCXX_3.4.29`` not found` error raised when import intel-extension-for-pytorch, it is due to the high gcc library request, there is the solution to find the correct version.
+> Note: If `ImportError: /lib64/libstdc++.so.6: version ``GLIBCXX_3.4.29`` not found` error raised when import intel-extension-for-pytorch, it is due to the high gcc library request, there is the solution to find the correct version.
 > ```bash
 > find $CONDA_PREFIX | grep libstdc++.so.6
 > export LD_PRELOAD=<the path of libstdc++.so.6>:${LD_PRELOAD}